josesison1/HelloWorld/README.md

+# "Hello World"
-# This is my very first C# Hello World console applicatio using Visual Studio.
+This is my very first C# Hello World console application using Visual Studio.